 Peter and the others had fished all night and caught nothing.
 That morning Jesus arrived on the shoreline and called out to them, “Throw your net on the right side of the boat and you will find some.”
 They obeyed the Lord’s precise instructions and hauled in a large catch.

 Jesus called Peter (and all of us believers) to be “fishers of men.”
 Imagine the harvest of souls available if we’ll just listen to Jesus speaking to us by the Holy Spirit (John 16:13-15) to guide our soul-“fishing” efforts.

 This adult man had been blind his entire life.
 Then Jesus came up to him and touched his eyes with some mud and told him, “Go, wash in the pool of Siloam.”
 Think about that: mud on the blind man’s eyes … instructions to go wash in a nearby pool… That must have seemed strange, but the blind man obeyed exactly what Jesus had told him to do.
 And he was healed of his blindness.

 I often hear Christians lamenting the lack of healings in their churches and ministries.
 I want to suggest that you take such thoughts directly to Jesus.
 Ask Him for insight into His Word and for direction of your heart into faith to receive divine healing.
-Remember, the blind man simply obeyed Jesus’ instruction and received that great miracle.
+Remember, the blind man simply obeyed Jesus’ command and received that great miracle.

 Here’s another great Bible account of healing by following Jesus’ specific instructions.
 Luke 17:12-14 tells of the Lord encountering 10 lepers who stood at a distance and cried out, “Jesus, Master, have pity on us!”
 Verse 14 says, “When He saw them, he said, ‘Go, show yourselves to the priests.’
 And as they went, they were cleansed.”